OpenTechStrategies/hypha-wiki/Roadmap.md

 ## Dev goals
 Items not above from the next two or three milestones.

+[todo, still need to go through these milestones to create high-level summaries like above]

 ## Discussions

-* Development of PAF central database
+* Should we import all the manually created PAF's into the app for a PAF central database?
 * Rapid testing of new PAF system
 * Creation of tool for applicants to navigate various funds #697
 * Training and how-to materials for external stakeholders